 Any clause in the anti-nuptial (also called prenuptial) agreement contrary to public order or good morals, or provided that the relations between them as regards such properties are to be governed by foreign law shall be void.”

 It may also make provisions for child and spousal support should the marriage end in divorce.
-Both parties must sign the pre-marital, also known as a prenuptial agreement, and it must be registered when the marriage is registered.
-If this does not occur, the pre-marital or prenuptial agreement may be considered invalid in Thailand.
+Both parties must sign the pre-marital, also known as a Thai prenuptial agreement, and it must be registered when the marriage is registered.
+If this does not occur, the pre-marital agreement may be considered invalid in Thailand.

-The parties must sign the agreement in front of two witnesses before their marriage is registered, and the pre-marital or prenuptial agreement must be registered at the same district office where the parties register their marriage in Thailand.
-A pre-marital or prenuptial agreement also protects the interests of other dependents, such as children from a previous marriage or parents, as the arrangements for the disbursement of a party's personal property can be stipulated in the agreement.
+The parties must sign the agreement in front of two witnesses before their marriage is registered, and the Thai pre-marital or Thai pre-marital agreement must be registered at the same district office where the parties register their marriage in Thailand.
+A pre-marital agreement also protects the interests of other dependents, such as children from a previous marriage or parents, as the arrangements for the disbursement of a party's personal property can be stipulated in the written agreement.
 This is not the case, however, for properties that are jointly owned by a couple after they are married.

-The agreement can result in a more smooth division of assets during a divorce as it typically outlines the provisions for spouse and child maintenance as well.
+A properly executed prenuptial agreement can result in a more smooth division of assets and marital property during a divorce as it typically outlines the provisions for spouse and child maintenance as well.
 With these provisions in place, a pre-marital or prenuptial agreement can avoid the addition of further emotional strain during a divorce, and considerably reduce litigation costs.